 Step 4: Insert the dipstick

 The first reading may not be accurate since the vehicle oil can wink or splash upward on the dipstick.
 Re-check the oil level on both sides of the dipstick.
-The indicators on the dipstick will help you know whether the level is low, high, or good.
+The indicators on the dipstick will help you know whether the level is low, high, or normal.

 Step 5: Check the Color and Consistency